joker-eph/githubmove/GitHubMove.rst

   git config svn-remote.svn.fetch :refs/remotes/origin/master
   git svn rebase -l

-In this case the repository contains only a single subproject, and commits can be made using `git svn dcommit`, again **exactly as we do today**.
+In this case the repository contains only a single sub-project, and commits can be made using `git svn dcommit`, again **exactly as we do today**.

 Checkout/Clone Multiple Projects, with Commit Access